-Watson wins second Paralympic gold - day nine so far
+Firth and Watson win Paralympic golds - day nine so far

 |Coverage: Follow on Radio 5 Live and on the BBC Sport website

-Britain's Ben Watson won his second gold of the Tokyo Paralympics with a brilliant victory over team-mate Fin Graham in the men's C1-3 road race.
+Team-mate Jessica-Jane Applegate battled superbly for bronze - her third Tokyo medal.

-On a day when Sarah Storey won an historic 17th gold medal at the Fuji Speedway, the 32-year-old debutant completed a double having won the time trial on Tuesday.
+Firth, from Northern Ireland, had won the title at London 2012 while representing Ireland but switched to represent GB in 2013 and went on to retain her crown in Rio.

-Watson made his move on the fourth lap of the race and the rest of the field were unable to catch him.
+Her triumph followed earlier success for cyclist Ben Watson who won his second gold in Tokyo with a brilliant victory over team-mate Fin Graham in the men's C1-3 road race.

-"We came with plans to win this today and it paid off.
-It's amazing," he said.
+On a day when Sarah Storey won a historic 17th gold medal at the Fuji Speedway, the 32-year-old debutant completed a double having won the time trial on Tuesday.

 Elsewhere, after failing to qualify for the semi-finals of the women's T11 200m, double Paralympic champion Libby Clegg has announced her retirement from the sport.